 NCDOT will seek to select a "best fit" design for the widening and necessary new right-of-way that will have the least impact overall on property owners along the corridor.
 However, some impacts will be unavoidable.

 Engineers have drafted a preliminary design based on a traffic study of the area.
 Information on which properties would be affected and how the intersections would be improved is available on the public meeting maps webpage.

 The environmental study evaluated noise impacts likely to result from the roadway improvements.
 Noise barriers may benefit residences at five locations along the roadway.
 These are identified in the project’s Categorical Exclusion, the final environmental document.

 Date of Public Knowledge

 The Date of Public Knowledge of the location and potential noise impacts of the proposed widening of N.C.
-42 is the approval date of the Categorical Exclusion - July 2, 2018.
+42 is July 2, 2018, the approval date of the Categorical Exclusion.